- Student/Parent Handbook

 Every student in the Memorial School is issued an assignment book on the first day of school.
 This book not only contains daily pages for homework assignments, but school rules and other necessary information.
 Students, parents, and teachers can use the assignment books as an important tool of communication.
 Parents are asked to check assignment books on a regular basis.

-The 6th Grade Guidance Counselor for your students will be Mrs. Mary Jo Howe.
+The 6th Grade Guidance Counselor for your students will be Mrs. Karen O'Brien.
 The Guidance Department offers individual, small group, and classroom guidance services including study skills.

 INCOMING PARENT AND STUDENT TOURS

 Our counselors will be available Tuesday and Wednesday, August 20th and 21st, from 8:00 am to 2:00 pm.
 The counselors will be giving tours of Hudson Memorial for interested parents and students also on Tuesday and Wednesday, August 21st and 22nd.
 These group tours will start in the main lobby of the school at 10:00 am and 1:00 pm.
 No appointment is necessary.

 On the first day of school, students will be issued individual lockers as close to their homerooms as possible.
 Students can rent a lock for $9.00, with the money returned when the lock is given back at the end of the year.
 For building security reasons, locks must be rented from the school.
 Personal locks are not allowed.
 6th grade students do not use book bags/back packs to carry their belongings to class.

 SPORTS, CLUBS, ETC.